Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 ## Need help?

-If you have encountered an issue during migration, please file an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-go/issues) and make sure you add the "Preview" label to the issue
+If you have encountered an issue during migration, please file an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-go/issues).